-If you’ve started to notice that the plaster in your pool is frequently chipping or peeling, this may be a sign that you need to replaster your pool.
-This happens when the concrete in your pool begins to erode or break away because of improper chemical balancing.
+If you’ve started to notice that the plaster in your pool is frequently damage, chipping, or peeling, this may be a sign that you need to replaster your pool.
+This happens when the concrete in your pool begins to erode or break away because of a series of improper chemical balancing.
 If this happens once, keep an eye on it.
 But, if it continues to happen, the best thing to do is to contact the professionals like The Elite Pool Services to come and take a look.

-Being made with a soft surface, plaster pools are also susceptible to staining over time.
-The cleaner you keep your pool, the longer it will avoid staining.
+Being made with a soft surface, plaster pools or swimming pool plaster are also susceptible to stains over time.
+The cleaner you keep your concrete swimming pools, the longer it will avoid staining.
 But some staining is inevitable, especially if an improper chemical balance has been maintained in the pool for some time.

 Stains and discoloration can be cleaned with an acid wash that removes the topmost layer of the plaster.
 This is an easy fix for freshening up the appearance of your pool with pool plaster repairs.
 For sure, concrete pool owners will l be happy with it.

 Temperature changes can result in cracks on your pool’s surface.
 They usually resemble a spider’s web or cracks in eggshells.
 Existing cracks can enlarge over time.
 Proper care can fix these cracks.
-Yet, there are situations that the only way to get rid of them is to replaster the surface of your pool or to pool plaster cracks.
+Yet, there are situations where the only way to get rid of the cracks is to replaster the surface of your pool or to pool plaster cracks.